rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  there will still be Bitcoin maximalists working and saving in Bitcoin, buying any Bitcoin you have to sell them.
-Even where it's banned, maximalists will still be there, in black and grey markets.
+Even if it's banned, maximalists will still be there, in black and grey markets --
+ *staying humble, stacking sats*.
-Because of this, Bitcoin has a floor that is far above zero, and the only ceiling is as a global unit of account.
+Because of this, Bitcoin has a floor that is far above zero, and the only ceiling is as a global unit of account, a measure of the entire global economy.
-There are no highs where maximalists stop buying, and no lows where they'll give up.
+There are no highs where maximalists will stop buying, and no lows where they'll give up.

-Eventually, as Bitcoin gains wide adoption, then maximalists are just simply
+Eventually, as Bitcoin gains global adoption, maximalists will just seem like everyday
- "savers" -- it is only now during this early adoption phase that Bitcoin is considered a speculative investment by retail and institutional investors.
+ "savers" -- it is only now during the early adoption phase that Bitcoin is considered a speculative investment and
+ "maximalist" is even a term.
-And maximalists can seem like
+And while maximalists can seem like idealistic zealots
- idealistic zealots to those uninformed cynics who are still trying to understand the fundamentals.
+ (esecially to those uninformed cynics who do not yet understand the fundamentals), they are what gives Bitcoin its value during this critical moments of early adoption.

 The durability of any monetary asset depends on a sustainable demand.
 This is why people are intuitively concerned with "implicit value" on any speculative investment.
-The very existence of Bitcoin maximalists means that Bitcoin is already a money, albeit to a small subset of the population.
+The very existence of Bitcoin maximalists means that Bitcoin has *defacto* implicit value and is already money
+ (the hardest money to ever exist), albeit to a small subset of the population.
+Ultimately,
-This subset is the buoy that gives Bitcoin the needed floor till it reaches mass adoption and is viewed globally as "money".
+ this subset is the buoy that gives Bitcoin the needed floor till it reaches mass adoption and is viewed globally as "money".